Are you doing a plumbing project?

 A Step-by-Step Guide to Clearing Drain Clogs

-Clogged drains are a common issue that every homeowner encounters sooner or later.
-Whether it’s a sink that’s taking forever to drain, a bathtub that’s backed up with hair and soap scum, or an outdoor drain overflowing after heavy rain, these problems can be frustrating.
-But the good news is that most drain clogs can be addressed with a little know-how, the right tools, and some patience.
-Learning how to tackle these issues can save you both time and money — not to mention the hassle of dealing with larger plumbing problems down the road.
+Clogged drains are a common household issue.
+Whether it’s a slow-draining sink, a bathtub clogged with hair and soap scum, or an outdoor drain overflowing after heavy rain, blockages can be frustrating.
+The good news is that many drain clogs can be fixed at home with basic tools and a little patience — saving time, money, and unnecessary plumbing calls.

 Types of Drains and Common Clogs